adtork/Jeremy-Azure-lab/csr-vpn-to-azurevpngw-ikev2-bgp/readme.md

 # Azure Networking Lab- IPSEC VPN (IKEv2) between Cisco CSR and Azure VPN Gateway- with BGP

 This lab guide illustrates how to build a basic IPSEC VPN tunnel w/IKEv2 between a Cisco CSR and the Azure VPN gateway with BGP.
 This is for lab testing purposes only.
 All Azure configs are done in Azure CLI so you can change them as needed to match your environment.
-Note- the on prem CSR has a private IP on the outside interface since it's hosted in Azure.
-You can apply a public IP if needed.
+The entire lab including simulated on prem is done in Azure.
+No hardware required.
+Current CSR image used is 17.3.4a.

 **Before deploying CSR in the next step, you may have to accept license agreement unless you have used it before.
 You can accomplish this through deploying a CSR in the portal or Powershell commands via Cloudshell**
 <pre lang="...">
-Sample Powershell:
+Sample Azure CLI:
-Get-AzureRmMarketplaceTerms -Publisher "Cisco" -Product "cisco-csr-1000v" -Name "17_2_1-byol" Get-AzureRmMarketplaceTerms -Publisher "Cisco" -Product "cisco-csr-1000v" -Name "17_2_1-byol" | Set-AzureRmMarketplaceTerms -Accept
+az vm image terms accept --urn cisco:cisco-csr-1000v:17_3_4a-byol:latest
 </pre>

 # Base Topology